AndrewHakmi/Nexus/Architecting.md

 If you're contributing to this project (e.g. have PRs stuck in the pipeline):
 - We're sorry to create suffering (but think this is for the Greater Good)
 - You're likely aware that the core is a mess and NEEDS re-architecting

-- So we hope you understand that this needs to be done
-- Please be patient and work with us on this
+So we hope you understand that this needs to be done.
+Please be patient and work with us on this
-- We're doing our best

 ## NOTE FOR PLUGIN DEVS: